Albert K. Bender: Supernatural encounters

 He founded the International Flying Saucer Bureau (IFSB) (the first major civilian UFO club in the world) in 1952.
 Although the organization was a success at first, he suddenly shut it down in 1953.

-Bender later told that in March 1953 he had been approached by three men in black.
+Bender later told that in 1953 he had been approached by three men in black.
 These men visited him in his house and communicated with him telepathically.
 He received a metal disk from them and instruction.
 He reported that he felt like he was being transported.
 These men apparently shared insights into the nature of UFOs.
 These men shared the origin of UFOs with Bender.
 Afterwards he became ill and didn't eat for three days.
 As a result of the visitation, Bender felt encouraged to share what he had seen with other UFO investigators, but was refused.
 Bender suffered frequent headaches after the three men visited him and his co-workers reported that he seemed scared.

 His alleged experiences were recorded in They Knew Too Much About Flying Saucers by Gray Barker, Bender's IFSB associate.
 Bender's experience formed "the legend of the men in black."
 Bender did not speak of the event for nine years.
 In 1962, Bender wrote Flying Saucers and the Three Men to tell his own story.
 In the book, Bender recounts that the men in black were from another planet.
 Barker published his book, but there is speculation that Bender's experience was only a dream.
 Bender went on to manage a motel in California.

 Bender was not the first one, however, to report visitations to UFO researchers from men in black.
 Bender reported that he had a second supernatural encounter.
 He was visited by three shadowy figures.
 They did not touch the floor, but hovered above it.
 They told him that their human appearance was an illusion and that whatever information he told people about their visitation would not be believed.
 They supposedly told him that they captured people from Earth and used their bodies to disguise themselves.

 'SPACE REVIEW' was the official magazine about ufology news at that time in 1953.

 Late in the summer of 1953, Bender made a series of discoveries, which led him to believe that he had finally found the truth to the UFO cover-up.
 He had planned to reveal his findings in the October issue of the Space Review, but before the issue was published, Bender was visited by three "men dressed in black," who had already read the unpublished report and confirmed his findings.
 The "silencers" as he called them, scared Bender to the point where he did not publish the report, but left a warning: "We advise those engaged in saucer work to please be very cautious."
 Bender then suspended publishing on his publication and dissolved the IFSB.